openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/battery.md

 ### Two batteries in the same zone "SE"

+This example shows two batteries in the same zone "SE" with different investment costs and O&M costs.
+The discharge efficiency and charge efficiency are set to 0.95 and 0.92, respectively.
+Both batteries have the [`StorageMinDurationConstraint`](@ref storage_min_duration_constraint_ref) and [`StorageMaxDurationConstraint`](@ref storage_max_duration_constraint_ref) constraints applied to the storage component.

 **JSON Format:**

 Note that the `global_data` field is used to set the fields and constraints that are common to all instances of the same asset type.